2007 Osun State gubernatorial election

 The 2007 Osun State gubernatorial election was the 4th gubernatorial election of Osun State.
 Held on 14 April 2007, the People's Democratic Party nominee Olagunsoye Oyinlola won the election, defeating Rauf Aregbesola of the Action Congress of Nigeria.
+The election was thereafter challenged by the Action Congress and its candidate, Rauf Aregbesola at the Election Petition Tribunal and the Appeal Court.
+Aregbesola was subsequently pronounced duly elected on November 26, 2010 by the Appeal Court sitting in Ibadan.

 Results

 Olagunsoye Oyinlola from the People's Democratic Party won the election, defeating Rauf Aregbesola from the Action Congress of Nigeria.
 Registered voters was 1,297,297.